edujbarrios/rust-web/README.md

 # rust-web

-This is the repository containing all workshop materials for _Introduction to Rust Web Programming_.
+**Must check it asap** This is the repository containing all workshop materials for _Introduction to Rust Web Programming_.

 ## Overview